• +90 532 449 3073 info@dryunuskaplan.com

 7. Unsatisfactory aesthetic results: While nose jobs can often achieve significant aesthetic improvements, there is a possibility that the final results may not meet the patient’s expectations.
 It is crucial to have open and honest communication with the surgeon about the desired outcomes and limitations of the procedure.
 Realistic expectations are essential to ensure satisfaction with the final results.

-To minimize the risks and complications associated with nose job procedures, it is imperative to choose a highly skilled and experienced surgeon who specializes in rhinoplasty.
+To minimize the risks and complications associated with nose job procedures, it is imperative to choose a highly skilled and experienced surgeon who specializes in Nose Job.
 Additionally, following all pre-operative and post-operative instructions provided by the surgeon can greatly contribute to a successful and smooth recovery process.
 It is also vital to have realistic expectations and open communication with the surgeon to help achieve the desired outcome

 Managing Expectations